Rules

 - Fines for playing with ineligible players or forfeiting of games with money being deducted from the suspension deposit

-- $200 fine to any team found to be drinking alcohol at the rink (second offense results in removal from the league)
+- $200 fine to any team (or their fans) found to be drinking alcohol at the rink (second offense results in removal from the league)